benjamin-w-campbell/egoTERGM/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
+Peviously unsubmitted.

 ## Reverse dependencies